tiptophelmet/mywireguard/README.md

 # 📌 __Legend__

-Most workers dealing with sensitive firewall-protected web resources need a static IP.
+Most workers dealing with sensitive firewall-protected web resources (like AWS/GCP VPCs) need a static IP.

 It's great, if you, as a worker, is provided with a company's VPN & a Static IP.
 Otherwise, surprisingly, you need to deal with it yourself.